Mohamedmxz/MIT-ELO2-/4_data_analysis/README.md

 - Lag-based features (1, 2, 3, 12 months) showed strong predictive contribution.
 - Temperature and rainfall interacted seasonally in ways the model captured clearly.
 - Expanding-window CV ensured a correct evaluation of real-world forecasting behavior.
-- Selected model achieved stable performance across regions with no major overfitting.
+- Selected model achieved stable performance across regions for temperature by R2 of 0.9 but for rainfall only 3 region models got good results (Central, South and west) the other 2 (East and North) got bad R2 of 0.4 and 0.5 I didn't figure it out and made this as a goal to achieve moving forward.
 - SHAP confirmed that recent rainfall values are the dominant predictor.

 ---